abbas-taher/decision-tree-algorithm-example/README.md

  - Entropy test to compare information gain in a given data pattern
  - Dataset spliting performed according to the entropy test
- - dict data structure representing the tree
+ - Growing dict data structure that represents the decision tree

-In each call of the *createTree* function, the algorithm searches for patterns in its given dataset by comparing information gain for each feature.
+In each recursive iteration in *createTree* function, the algorithm searches for patterns in its given dataset by comparing information gain for each feature.
 It peforms an entropy test that discriminates between features and then chooses the one that can best split the given dataset into sub-datasets.
-The algorithm then calls itself recursively and passes the new sub-datasets to do the pattern search, entropy test and spliting.
-The tree building terminates when there are no more features to split in the sub-dataset or when all the prediction labels are the same.
+The algorithm then calls itself recursively to do the pattern search, entropy test and spliting on the new sub-datasets.
+Recursion terminates and the tree branch is rolled when there are no more features to split in the sub-dataset or when all the prediction labels are the same.

 The rest of the article will take a deeper look at the Python code that implements the algorithm.
-The code looks deceivingly simple but to understand how things actually work requires a deeper understanding of recursion, Python's list spliting, as well as understanding the **Entropy** formula.
+The code looks deceivingly simple but to understand how things actually work requires a deeper understanding of recursion, Python's list spliting, as well as understanding how Entropy works.

 ## Part 1: Calculating Entropy
 The code for calculating Entropy for the labels in a given dataset: